iifl-logo

 INDIAN ECONOMY:

 Support will come from other areas.
 Household consumption is expected to improve as continued disinflation will prop up the purchasing power of consumers.
 Secondly, healthy rabi sowing and good kharif output assuming a normal monsoon will support agricultural income.
-Thirdly, prospects of fixed investment remain bright owing to an upturn in the private capex cycle, improved business sentiments, healthy balance sheets of corporates and banks as well as the governments continued thrust on capital expenditure.
+Thirdly, prospects of fixed investment remain bright owing to an upturn in the private capex cycle, improved business sentiments, healthy balance sheets of corporates and banks as well as the government s continued thrust on capital expenditure.
 A sustained economic growth will lead India to become the 3rd largest and an upper middle-income economy in years to come.

 The Government has also been promoting schemes such as the Urban Infrastructure Development Fund (UIDF).
-This underscores the Indian governments focus on bolstering the infrastructure sector, which, in turn, will be a multiplier for the economic growth.
+This underscores the Indian government s focus on bolstering the infrastructure sector, which, in turn, will be a multiplier for the economic growth.
 Additionally, by rolling out housing schemes such as the PM Awas Yojana, the Government of India is assisting its citizens with affordable housing facilities.
-In FY 2024, the construction sector has clocked a growth rate of 10.7%.
+In FY 2025, the construction sector has clocked a growth rate of 10.7%.
 This expansion is likely to positively impact other allied sectors and further fuel the growth of the domestic economy.

 Despite of war in Ukraine and the staggering inflation, the Indian equity market had a comparatively stellar year.
-The governments focus on infrastructure development with initiatives like the National Infrastructure Pipeline and Atmanirbhar Bharat Abhiyan are expected to create opportunities.
+The government s focus on infrastructure development with initiatives like the National Infrastructure Pipeline and Atmanirbhar Bharat Abhiyan are expected to create opportunities.
 However, the effects of geo-political tension rising around the world pose a threat to the economic growth of the Country and clouds of uncertainty are still hovering around World economic growth.

-Under PM GatiShakti Master Plan, the National Highway Network will develop 25,000 Kilometers of new highways network which will be worth 1 20,000 Crore (US$ 2.67 billion).
+Under PM GatiShakti Master Plan, the National Highway Network will develop 25,000 Kilometers of new highways network which will be worth ?
+20,000 Crore (US$ 2.67 billion).
 Increased government expenditure is expected to attract private investments, with a production-linked incentive scheme providing excellent opportunities.
 Consistently proactive, graded and measured policy support is anticipated to boost the Indian economy.

 Although the short-term outlook appears challenging due to rising interest rates, external supply shocks, and geopolitical tensions, we believe the government is taking appropriate measures to ensure a sustainable growth trajectory for the country.
-The union budget presented this year strongly supports the long-term growth of Indias real estate sector through its focus on urban infrastructure and the digital economy.
-The governments significantly expanded capital expenditure target for the year is expected to generate job opportunities and stimulate higher economic activity.
+The union budget presented this year strongly supports the long-term growth of India s real estate sector through its focus on urban infrastructure and the digital economy.
+The government s significantly expanded capital expenditure target for the year is expected to generate job opportunities and stimulate higher economic activity.

-INDUSTRY REVIEW:
+INDUSTRY CONTEXT:

 The real estate sector is one of the most globally recognized sectors.
-The real estate sector comprises four sub sectors - housing, retail, hospitality and commercial.
+The real estate sector comprises four sub sectors -housing, retail, hospitality and commercial.
 The growth of this sector is well complemented by the growth of the corporate environment and the demand for office space as well as urban and semi-urban accommodations.
 The construction industry ranks third among the 14 major sectors in terms of direct, indirect and induced effects in all sectors of the economy.

 In 2014, the Securities and Exchange Board of India (SEBI) has given its approval for the Real Estate Investment Trust (REIT) platform, which has allowed all kind of investors to invest in the Indian real estate market.
-It would create an opportunity worth 1.25 trillion (US$ 19.65 billion) in the Indian market in the coming years.
+It would create an opportunity worth ?
+1.25 trillion (US$ 19.65 billion) in the Indian market in the coming years.
 Responding to an increasingly well-informed consumer base and bearing in mind the aspect of globalization, Indian real estate developers have shifted gears and accepted fresh challenges.
 The most marked change has been the shift from family-owned businesses to that of professionally managed ones.
 Real estate developers, in meeting the growing need for managing multiple projects across cities, are also investing in centralized processes to source material and organise manpower and hiring qualified professionals in areas like project management, architecture and engineering.

 The improved sales momentum has lifted confidence among realty developers, pushing them to launch more projects as indicated by the rise in new offerings across markets.